OctopusDeploy/blog/blog/2017-05/spaces-and-zones-intro.md

 ---
 title: "Introducing Spaces and Zones"
-description: Octopus 4.0 will focus on making it easier to manage multiple Octopus instances.
-As part of that, we are introducing two new concepts: 'Spaces' and 'Zones'
+description: "Octopus 4.0 will focus on making it easier to manage multiple Octopus instances.
+As part of that, we are introducing two new concepts: Spaces and Zones"
 author: michael.richardson@octopus.com
 visibility: private
 ---

 There are scenarios where it makes sense to have multiple Octopus Servers.
 These reasons can be broadly categorized as: